-Waking up at 4:00 am to go to work at McD’s, where homeless were the number one customers, wasn’t enjoyable to Jonathan, anymore; to add further disgrace, imagine when it was a rainy morning.
+Waking up at 4:00 am to go to work at McD’s, where homeless were the main customers, wasn’t enjoyable to Jonathan, anymore.
+To add insult to injury, imagine when it was a rainy morning.
 Thankfully, though, his house on De La Vina Street was about five blocks away from his work, which made his reality a bit less painful.
 That morning, walking under the rain, with nothing but a plastic trash bag he used as a shirt and a McD’s tray shielding his head, he wished he wasn’t working that day.

 He had a feeling.